MahmoudAlabadla/RRR_Robot_Internship/README.md

 This project simulates a 3-DOF planar RRR robot that tracks a moving 2D target in real-time using inverse kinematics.
 The system supports configurable tasks, obstacle zone, and joint limits, all visualized using matplotlib.
 Designed with a modular layered architecture to ensure clarity, flexibility, and extensibility.

+Observations between Task A, Task B, restricted area, and joint limits

+In Task A, the target (marked as a green star) jumps around really fast—30 times a second—so the robot has to keep up with quick movements.

+In Task B, both the target and the robot update slower, making the whole simulation feel smoother and less jumpy.

+Adding the restricted circular area shows up nicely as a red circle on the screen.
+The target moves freely inside it, but the robot’s end-effector doesn’t go inside—it stays right on the edge.

+Turning on joint limits can affect whether the robot can actually reach the target.
+When the limits are set realistically, everything works fine.
+But if the limits are too tight (like only ±50 degrees), the robot might not be able to get to some spots.

 Documentation:

 1-  Instruction for recreating project simulation: